fte-team/fteqw/README.md

 - Support for split-screen local multiplayer
 - Voice-chat via Opus & Speex
 - Support for hundreds of players on a single server
-- Works on Windows, Linux, OpenBSD... & more!
+- Works on Windows, Linux, OpenBSD... & more
-- New features are added all the time in cooperation with modders!
+- New features are added all the time in cooperation with modders

 # Contributions